 Should I buy cover with an adviser or straight from the insurer?

-- Can use knowledge of market to help you find cover suitable for your situation
+- Can use their knowledge of the market to help you find cover suitable for your situation.

 - Usually no medical required on direct products